Heimdall (video game): Plot

 The game begins with the Norse god Loki stealing Odin's sword, Freyr's spear and Thor's hammer and hiding them within the mortal world of the Vikings.
 Left powerless by his trickery, the gods decide to create an infant amongst the mortals who can bring back their weapons.
 In a small village of Vikings, a young woman finds herself magically pregnant with the god's destined offspring and gives birth to Heimdall.
 Upon growing to adulthood and completing a series of trials, Heimdall begins his search for the gods' weapons.
 In doing so, he explores the realms of Utgard, Midgard and Asgard, overcoming traps and monsters and eventually returns home with the missing weapons.
 Upon returning to his village, the gods bring him to them, and anoint him as one of their own for returning their power.

 Reception

 Computer Gaming World stated that only those new to role-playing games would enjoy Heimdall, while given the existence of more sophisticated games, experienced players will find some other better titles of the genre.
-Reviewer Gary Whitta gave the Amiga version a score of 895 (out of a possible 1000), praising its mix of gameplay styles, cartoon-like graphics and longevity.
+Reviewer Gary Whitta gave the Amiga version, praising its mix of gameplay styles, cartoon-like graphics and longevity.

 Reviewing the Sega CD version, GamePro commented the graphics are mediocre during exploration and puzzle-solving, but better in the combat view, and that the music is "unobtrusive", but substandard for a CD game.
 Like Computer Gaming World, they deemed it an RPG for beginners rather than experienced fans of the genre.